Skip to content

 Cons

-• No other integrations outside of other Google apps
+• No integrations outside of other Google apps

 Google Voice for Business isn’t exactly heavy-duty text software.
 Still, it’s a natural choice if you already use Google Workspace.
-While reliable, it falls short in terms of being a comprehensive text messaging service.
+However it falls short in terms of being a comprehensive text messaging service.

-This reviewer isn’t an outlier, as Google Voice’s business SMS functionality is limited.
+Google Voice’s business SMS functionality is also limited.
 Texting is restricted to US customers and lacks support for:

 • Toll-free numbers